stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 Open question

 1. Should we migrate the buffer pool size to the one with reserved buffer for admin-down ports' reclaimed?
-Don't preper to doing so.
+Don't prefer to doing so.

-#### Dynamic buffer model ####
+### Dynamic buffer model ###

-In dynamic buffer model, we need to:
+In dynamic buffer model, the buffer reserved for admin-down ports has been reclaimed execpt the reserved buffer in `BUFFER_PORT_INGRESS_PROFILE_LIST` / `BUFFER_PORT_EGRESS_PROFILE_LIST` table and management PG.

+So we need to add the following flow to reclaim them:

 1. Remove `BUFFER_PORT_INGRESS_PROFILE_LIST` / `BUFFER_PORT_EGRESS_PROFILE_LIST` from `APPL_DB` when a port is admin down.
    Readd them when a port is admin up.